 Scheduled Actions Overview

-Background task processing system for deferred and recurring operations
+Background task processing system for deferred, recurring, and lock-group-based operations

 Scheduled Actions System

 The Scheduled Actions system provides a robust infrastructure for scheduling, processing, and managing background tasks.
-It supports one-time actions, recurring jobs, webhook delivery, and time-window deduplication.
+It supports one-time actions, recurring jobs with fixed or rolling recurrence, lock-group-based sequential execution, time-window deduplication with advisory locks, and configurable retries with linear backoff.

 Core Concepts